yhpgi/macos_downloader/README.md

 -   **Official Sources:** Downloads installers directly and securely from Apple's software update servers.
 -   **Multiple Formats:** Creates both `.iso` (for virtual machines) and `.dmg` (for USB installers) files.
 -   **Wide OS Support:** Capable of building installers for a range of macOS versions, from High Sierra to the latest release.
--   **Release Integration:** Automatically creates a GitHub Release and uploads the final image(s) as assets.
+-   **Workflow Artifacts:** Uploads the final image(s) as artifacts to the specific workflow run that generated them.
 -   **Efficient Caching:** Caches the downloaded installer to significantly speed up subsequent builds of the same version, saving time and runner costs.

 ## How to Use